-The principle is simple: if a post is indexed with a certain keyword (by default, the keyword “featured”), it will be displayed on the homepage.
+The principle is simple: if an article is indexed with a certain keyword (otherwise called “tag”), it will be featured as a headline.

-All that now remains is to illustrate the posts to give some life to the homepage.
-To do this, go to the edit page of each featured post, and give it a featured image by clicking on “Set featured image” (see red box, image 3).
+All you have to do now is add “featured images” to your articles to avoid displaying a dull homepage.
+To do this, go to the editing interface of each featured article, and assign them a featured image by clicking on “Set featured image”.

 Twenty Fourteen provides three widget areas:

 - a primary sidebar (on the left) (red box on the screenshots below);

 - a right sidebar, curiously named “Content Sidebar” in the backspace (green box on the screenshots below);